quasarx-snips/Project-ARINC-429-IDS/logs/2026-05-29_Research_Log.md

 ## 3. Next Steps
 * Tomorrow (May 30), I will look into the specific structure of Label 030 (Altitude) to see how the bits are mapped.
-* I need to prepare the logic rules for Arnab so he can start the data structure coding on June 1st.
+* I need to prepare the logic rules so I can start the data structure coding on June 1st.

 #### *Research assisted by BoodleBox AI for data synthesis and documentation structuring.